Return to Work Post-Pandemic – Our Ultimate FAQs

 2. What does an employer need to do to ensure the workplace is Covid-19 secure?

-Employers must do what is reasonable and necessary to reduce the transmission of Covid-19.
-To achieve this, employers need to undertake a risk assessment of the workplace.
-The Government’s guidance advises a Covid-19 risk assessment should:
+Throughout the pandemic, employers have been expected to do what is reasonable and necessary to reduce the transmission of Covid-19.
+To achieve this, employers must undertake a risk assessment of the workplace to identify the risks and consider actions to remove the risk.

-Following the risk assessment, an employer should then take action to control the potential spread of the virus.
+Following from the risk assessment, employers should then take action to control the potential spread of the virus.
 This could be done by adopting reasonable measures and implement policies on the following (but is not limited to):

 3. Should employers communicate to employees on returning to work and the new practices in place?

-Once the workplace is Covid-19 secure, employers should communicate with employees when they will return to work and the new measures in place.
+Employers should communicate with employees when they will return to work and the new measures in place.
 They should ensure that this is communicated clearly and all employees understand the procedures they must follow.
 Employers should also consider using signage and other methods to remind those entering the workspace of the measures.
 Some individuals may be apprehensive about returning to work so it is important that employers listen and talk through any concerns raised.
-If the work can be done from home, employers should facilitate this.

 4. Can employers force employees to return to work?